arshappleid/Cloud_Gov/README.md

 * Monitoring - Health , Availability , Performance , Security , Usage , Alerts.
 * Security - Gatekeepr VPC , Federated Identity (Microsoft AD) , Network Segmentation.

-## Infrastructure as Code Coding Strategy

-IAC was coded with reusability in mind , and also the networking components were seperated from actual Infrastructure.
-This was to make sure everytime we have to make changes to the actual infrastructure , we do not risk taking down the main networking components.

-[Terraform Testing](https://www.hashicorp.com/blog/testing-hashicorp-terraform) strategy was used to test individual components of the infrastructure.

 ## Multi Cloud Strategy

 - PKI keys are provisioned using Terraform Vault , as this gave the oppurtunity to provision the keys in the multi cloud infrastructure.